SEKOIA-IO/documentation/docs/xdr/features/investigate/query_builder.md

 !!! note
     - Saved queries are visible to all users of your community.<br/>
-    - In MSSP multi-tenancy, saved queries are not visible in sub or parent communities.
+    - In MSSP multi-tenancy, saved queries are not visible in sub-communities.

 ## Export your results